Skip to main content

 GWAS enrichment analysis

 Crohn's disease, tooth eruption, and odontogenesis-associated variants were obtained from GWAS catalog (EFO_0000384, GO_0044691, GO_0042476).
-Variants identified in eastern european cohorts with p ≤ 5 × 10−8 were retained for each category.
+Variants identified in Eastern European cohorts with p ≤ 5 × 10−8 were retained for each category.
 GREGOR [v1.4.0, (60)] was used to interrogate enrichment of disease-associated variants within strong enhancers (18 state segmentation, states 8–10) of each biosample, with the control group of Eastern European background variants.
 Human enrichment analysis was performed on 18 state segmentations of published samples obtained from (40, 52) and 127 human cell types profiled by Roadmap Epigenome (51, 61).
 Mouse enrichment analyses were performed on 18 state segmentations from published mouse tissues from the ENCODE project and our E13.5 mouse incisor sample, as described above.

 Bulk RNA-seq

-Bulk RNA-seq fastqs from bulk craniofacial samples (n = 4; E13.5, E14.5) from (56), molars (n = 30; 3-E12.5, 7-E13, 7-E14, 3-E15.5, 7-E16, 3-E17.5) and incisors (n = 3, E12.5) from (62, 63) were obtained from GEO and aligned using Kallisto (kallisto v0.46.2) to the mm10 genome (64).
+Bulk RNA-seq fastqs from bulk craniofacial samples (n = 4; E13.5, E14.5; from Ref.
+56) and molars (n = 30; 3-E12.5, 7-E13, 7-E14, 3-E15.5, 7-E16, 3-E17.5) and incisors (n = 3, E12.5; from Ref.
+62, 63) were obtained from GEO and aligned using Kallisto (kallisto v0.46.2) to the mm10 genome (64).
 Aligned libraries were imported to DESeq2 (v1.26.0) (65) using tximport (v1.14.2) (66) and one replicate of E13 was omitted as an outlier.
 Genes were filtered for minimum transcript count of 5 in at least 3 replicates.
-To obtain differentially expressed genes of the cap stage tooth, we used DESeq2 with suggested parameters on non-batch corrected E14 molars (7 replicates) compared to E13.5 and E14.5 bulk craniofacial processes (4 replicates).
+To obtain differentially expressed genes of the cap-stage tooth, we used DESeq2 with suggested parameters on non-batch corrected E14 molars (7 replicates) compared to E13.5 and E14.5 bulk craniofacial processes (4 replicates).
 Genes with a log fold change greater than 2 in the tooth and with a Bonferroni adjusted p value of ≤0.05 were retained and considered differentially expressed.
 For WGCNA, only tooth samples were used.
 Batch effects were corrected by removing PC1 and PC2 as sources of variation using RUVseq (v1.20.0) (67).
 The remaining 32 samples were processed using DESeq2 for WGCNA input.
 Variance stabilized transformation count matrix for all samples were imported into a WGCNA pipeline (v.1.70-3) (68).
 In brief, samples were filtered for outliers and genes were filtered for quality.
 Power for each file was obtained and a threshold of 0.85 was used to define power of 8.
 WGNCA network was built using unsigned TOM, minimum module size of 50, gene dendrogram merge cut height of 0.25, and a deepSplit of 2.
 Correlation and intramodule connectivity for each module was identified.
 Gene ontology enrichment analysis and subsequent figures for DEGs and WGNCA modules were generated using EnhancedVolcano, GOplot, clusterProfiler, with “enrichGO” and “enrichDGN” modalities on genes and their 1 : 1 human orthologs (clusterProfiler v3.14.3, org.Hs.eg.db v3.14.0, org.Mm.eg.db v3.10.0, EnhancedVolcano v1.4.0, GOplot v1.0.2) (6973).

 Single cell RNA-seq

 Raw fastqs were retrieved from GEO (GSE142201) (62) and aligned to the mm10 genome (GRCm39) using Kallisto/bustools (kallisto v0.46.2, bustools v0.40.0) (64), and Kallisto for bulk RNA-seq libraries.
 Kallisto/bustools was used in filtering and Seurat object generation.
 Seurat (v3.2.0) (74) was used to merge replicates.
 Cells were filtered (<5% mtDNA, >200 nFeatureRNA) and log normalized.
 Cell cycle stages were assigned with mouse orthologs from known human cell cycle genes.
-Data was scaled using all genes.
+Data were scaled using all genes.
 Nearest neighbors were assigned using dimensions 1 : 15 via Louvain algorithm.
 Clusters were generated at resolution = 0.3.
 UMAPs were generated with dimensions 1 : 15.
 Epithelial analysis was clustered at resolution = 0.2, using dimensions 1 : 15.
 Marker genes were identified with DESeq2 using logfc > 0.5, min.pct = 0.25.
 SymIDs were converted to EntrezID with clusterProfiler. clusterProfiler was used to calculate GO term enrichment against background. clusterProfiler “simplify” combined similar GO terms, with z score cutoff of 0.5.
 Marker genes of annotated cell types were identified after dropping all cells with the identity “Bone Progenitor Cells” from analyses, using DESeq2 with logfc > 1.0, min.pct = 0.25, max.cells.per.ident = 400.

 Marker gene validation